pgailinas/videoqa-representation-comparison/docs/07_Run_Representation_VideoQA.md

 - Gated Fusion Classifier
 - Bilinear Fusion Classifier

-Each model produces one score for each of the five candidate answers.
+Each prediction method produces one score for each of the five candidate answers.
 The five scores are passed to a shared prediction-generation stage, which selects the answer with the highest score.

 Cosine similarity performs direct validation scoring without training a classifier and requires compatible text and video embedding dimensions.
-The four learned fusion models train on representation records from the NExT-QA training split and generate validation scores using distinct multimodal fusion strategies.
+The four learned fusion methods train on representation records from the NExT-QA training split and generate validation scores using distinct multimodal fusion strategies.

 This design enables controlled comparison of both the video representation source and the mathematical strategy used to combine video and question-answer representations.

 ## Workflow Overview

-The following diagram summarizes the notebook workflow, including the required inputs, primary processing stages, and generated output artifacts.
+The following diagram summarizes the notebook workflow, including the required inputs, primary processing stages, and generated experiment artifacts.

 <a href="images/workflows/07_Run_Representation_VideoQA_workflow.png" target="_blank">
   <img src="images/workflows/07_Run_Representation_VideoQA_workflow.png" width="800">
 </a>

-## Prediction Models
+## Prediction Methods

-The notebook supports five prediction models ranging from a parameter-free similarity measure to four learned multimodal fusion classifiers.
-Each model produces five candidate scores for every question using the same video and question-answer representations, enabling direct comparison of different prediction strategies while holding the underlying representations constant.
+The notebook supports five prediction methods ranging from a parameter-free similarity measure to four learned multimodal fusion classifiers.
+Each prediction methods produces five candidate scores for every question using the same video and question-answer representations, enabling direct comparison of different prediction strategies while holding the underlying representations constant.

 For each question, the notebook compares one video representation with the five candidate question-answer representations.

 Let:

-- **v** denote the video embedding.
+- **v** denote the video representation.
-- **tᵢ** denote the embedding of candidate answer *i*.
+- **tᵢ** denote the representation of candidate answer *i*.
 - **sᵢ** denote the score assigned to candidate answer *i*.

 Each prediction model produces a five-element score vector